 As you build your model, you will need to configure some settings that will not be exposed as parameters.
 These include the clip feature, which is the state of Nebraska outline Nebraska.shp in your Lesson 1 data folder.
 There are many other settings such as "Z Value field" and "Input barrier polyline features" (for IDW) or "Reclass field" (for Reclassify) that should not be exposed as parameters.
 You should just set these values once when you build your model.
 If you ever ask someone else to run this model, you don't want them to be overwhelmed with choices stemming from every tool in the model; you should just expose the essential things they might want to change.

 For this particular model, you should assume that any input dataset will conform to the same schema as your Precip2008Readings.shp feature class.
-For example, an analyst should be able to submit a similar Precip2009Readings dataset with the same fields, field names, and data types.
+For example, an analyst should be able to submit similar datasets Precip2009Readings, Precip2010Readings, etc. for more recent years with the same fields, field names, and data types.
 However, he or she should not expect to provide any feature class with a different set of fields and field names, etc. As you might discover, handling all types of feature class schemas would make your model more complex than we want for this assignment.

 Running the model with the exact parameters listed above should result in the following (I have symbolized the zones in Pro with different colors to help distinguish them).
 This is one way you can check your work: